BioRRW/Reads2Resistome/docs/usage.md

     Required:
             Column 1: Sample ID
-                (must be unique, sample ID will be used to generate ALL reports for this sample) Column 2: Path to long read .fastq file (may update later to input fast5 files) (*Leave BLANK, no spaces, if only providing short reads) Column 3: Path to FORWARD short read .fastq file
+                (must be unique, sample ID will be used to generate ALL reports for this sample) Column 2: Prokka_Database
+                (If not using custom database enter "default") Column 2: Path to long read .fastq file (may update later to input fast5 files) (*Leave BLANK, no spaces, if only providing short reads) Column 3: Path to FORWARD short read .fastq file